nicholas-konar/edge-demo/README.md

 ## Getting started
 - In a new terminal, clone the repo and `cd` to the project root
 - Run `docker-compose up --build`
 - In your browser, head to `http://localhost:3000/graphql` to access the GraphQl playground.
-Query/mutation examples can be found below
+(Query/mutation examples below)
 - Monitor your terminal to verify logging output